 FDA Warns Consumers About Danger of Severe Eye Damage with Use of CyPass Micro-Stents

 The Swiss medical firm Alcon has announced an immediate recall of its CyPass Micro-Stents from the global market after a study linked the device to an increased risk for severe, potentially irreversible eye damage and other serious health complications.
-According to a report in the Daily Hornet, the recall came after preliminary data from the COMPASS-XT study found an increased risk of endothelial cell loss among patients who were implanted with the device during cataract surgery compared to others who underwent cataract surgery alone.
+A report in the Daily Hornet said that the recall happened because early results from the COMPASS-XT study showed that patients who had the device implanted during cataract surgery had a higher risk of endothelial cell loss than patients who only had cataract surgery.

 Irreversible Eye Damage

 Patients who received the stents are at risk of losing cells in the protective outer lawyer of the idea or cornea, according to an alert issued by the U.S. Food and Drug Administration (FDA).
-Endothelial cells essentially line the inner lawyer of the cornea and are crucial for clear vision.
+Endothelial cells line the cornea’s inner lawyer and are crucial for clear vision.
 Once damaged, these cells don’t regenerate.
 Endothelial cell loss might lead to severe problems such as swelling, cloudiness, eye pain, reduced vision and the potential need for a corneal transplant.

 The problems with the Alcon stent did not manifest at the two-year mark after the patients’ surgery when COMPASS found similar problems in the CyPass and cataract surgery-only groups.
 Based on these results, the FDA approved the stent for long-term use in patients with mild to moderate primary open-angle glaucoma.
 However, the recently completed COMPASS-XT study found a rise in endothelial cell loss in the CyPass group.